NSW HAS ALWAYS HAD A STRONG SAFE SEX CULTURE AND WE NEED TO MAINTAIN IT TOGETHER IF WE ARE TO END HIV.

 THE BOTTOM LINE IS: STAY SAFE

 Knowledge of your HIV status and that of your partners is critical (and disclosure of your HIV positive status, prior to sex, is required by law in NSW).
-Regardless of your status, it’s important to stay safe, because this will not only help you take charge of your own health, but will also help us end HIV by 2020.
+Regardless of your status, it’s important to stay safe, because this will not only help you take charge of your own health, but will also help us end HIV.
 Now we have plenty of options to help us stay safe, so choose the option that works best for you and enjoy the sex you like!

 Same status or serosorting